joy-it/pxt-SBC-DVA/README.md

-# MakeCode Package for the ina236 High-precision digital I²C monitoring module for current (48 V, 16 bit)
+# MakeCode Package for the ina236 High-precision digital I²C monitoring module for current (48 V, 8 A, 16 bit)

 This library provides a Microsoft Makecode package for the PCA9634 8-bit Fm+ I2C-bus LED driver.
 See **https://joy-it.net/products/SBC_DVA** for more details.